 Let me just reiterate why this is so important.
 We get hundreds of messages from people who don’t respect our rules or don’t bother to take the 5 minutes required to read our ads/websites.
-Constantly answering the same questions with information that is already listed will eventually wear down even the most patient person on this planet.
+Dealing with endless dead-end enquiries, answering the same questions with information that is already listed somewhere else and just dealing with the abundance of timewasters out there who have zero intentions of booking our services will eventually wear down even the most patient person on this planet.
 I am sure I speak for most if not all providers when I say, someone who extends the smallest amount of effort to at least follow our rules and basic booking requirements is like an oasis in an otherwise chaotic storm.
 Be that guy.

 Be respectful of an escort’s time.
 Most escorts require at least a few hours notice, others 24+ hours, again take a look at what kind of notice she asks for.
-This is very individual (for what it’s worth, I ask for 24 hours notice for pre-bookings, unless it’s a same-day appointment on a day I’m hosting incalls, in which case I am fine with 3 hours).
+This is very individual (for what it’s worth, I ask for 48 hours notice for pre-bookings).
 Nothing says to me “I don’t have any consideration for you” more than a message that asks to meet me on my off-day, or a client who seems to think I have no life outside my job and am available 24 hours around the clock.
 This means that if I post I’m hosting incalls on Thursday, don’t ask me for a half-hour Wednesday incall appointment.
 If I post I’m working 8am to 10pm, don’t message me drunk at 3am.
 The only exception to this is if you understand that convenience has a cost.
-Only in town one day and really want to convince your favourite girl to see you outside her scheduled hours?
-You better be willing to make it worth her while.
+Only in town one day and really want to convince your favourite provider to see you outside her scheduled hours?
+You better be willing to make it worth their while.

-Unless she states she is okay with it, please don’t message an escort at 12:41pm looking for a 1pm appointment.
+Unless they state they are okay with it, please don’t message an escort at 12:41pm looking for a 1pm appointment.
 It takes time to screen and get ready for an appointment, and time needs to be set aside for you.
 Most of us are not sitting around, dressed ready to go, phone in our hands waiting for you to call us.
-We have other jobs, school, families, chores, and other life responsibilities we are not able to stop at the drop of a hat.
+We have other jobs, clients, school, families, chores, and other life responsibilities we are not able to stop at the drop of a hat.
 Me, personally?
 Chances are I’m in sweatpants with no make-up on when you send me that “are you available?” text.
 Plan ahead.

 On the same token, if you book an appointment, respect the time.
-If you need to cancel, for the love of all that is Holy, do not text her 10 minutes beforehand, or at worst, ghost her.
+If you need to cancel, for the love of all that is Holy, do not text your provider 10 minutes beforehand, or at worst, ghost them.
 The time you book is time reserved for you that could have gone to another client.
-Cancelling with zero regard costs her precious time and money and is often enough reason for an escort to blacklist you.
+Cancelling with zero regard costs providers precious time and money and is often enough reason for an escort to blacklist you.
 Different people have different rules on cancellation policies, make sure to ask.

 Found this post useful?
-Share it with other clients, send me a text/email with your feedback or simply leave a comment below!
+Share it with other providers and clients or simply leave a comment below!